italocampos/colorido/README.md

 ### Styling

-PyTextColor also support text styling.
+Colorido also support text styling.
 The supported styles are:

 - Dim text
 - Normal text